zcash/zips/zip-frost.rst

   Inputs:
   - group_commitment, the group commitment returned by compute_group_commitment,
     an Element in G.
-  - sig_shares, a set of signature shares z_i, Scalar values, for each signer that participated in Round One, of length NUM_SIGNERS, where MIN_SIGNERS <= NUM_SIGNERS <= MAX_SIGNERS.
+  - sig_shares, a set of signature shares z_i, Scalar values, for each signer, of length NUM_SIGNERS, where MIN_SIGNERS <= NUM_SIGNERS <= MAX_SIGNERS.
   - group_public_key, public key corresponding to the group signing key,
   - challenge, the challenge returned by compute_challenge, a Scalar.